cityofaustin/Residential-Permitting/_project_steps/deck/apply.md

 ### 4. Elevation Plan

 The deck's elevation plan must be drawn to scale either by hand or on the computer.
 The elevation plan can be prepared by you or a licensed professional.
 Again, use graph paper if you’re hand drawing the elevation plan.
+See [examples](/resources/sample-plans).

 {% include diagram.html diagram="elevation" %}